off-camera flash for a photo session with a Vintage look

 camera settings and decisions

-Coinciding with the opportunity to photograph Sarah, I wanted to try out the new Canon 24-70mm f/2.8L II (B&H) that I had on hand.
-(More about that in a follow-up article.)
+Coinciding with the opportunity to photograph Sarah, I wanted to try out the new Canon 24-70mm f/2.8L II (vendor) that I had on hand.
+(More about that in the follow-up lens review.)
 But of course, not all situations warrant a medium-range zoom.
 With some scenes you really need that compressed perspective that a 70-200mm f/2.8 can give you.
-So for this sequence, I used the Canon 70-200mm f2.8L IS II (B&H) at its widest aperture.
+So for this sequence, I used the Canon 70-200mm f2.8L IS II (vendor) at its widest aperture.

 On this rainy day there were random pools of water in the street, and it took just a few minutes to find a viewpoint where we could get Sarah’s reflection in the water.
 My favorite image is this one though, where her reflection is only partly shown.
 The wide aperture helped give some separation from the background.